ML-Bioinfo-CEITEC/mirna_binding/data/encori/README.md

 - curl 'http://starbase.sysu.edu.cn/api/miRNATarget/?assembly=hg19&geneType=mRNA&miRNA=all' > ENCORI_dataset.txt

-The ENCORI database was splitted into:
+The ENCORI Dataset was splitted into:

 1. **encori_ago2.tsv.gz**: this file contains samples targeting only Ago2 Protein.
 These samples were used for the training and testing of models.
 2. **encori_leftover_[0-3].tsv.gz**: these files contain all other samples.

-The original ENCORI DB can be reconstructed by concatenating the above files.
+The original ENCORI Dataset can be reconstructed by concatenating the above files.

 How to cite ENCORI: